 Business and Labor in Archives – 2002

-The graphic above symbolizes the important bridges that archival organizations build between the world of work and the preservation of its legacy for future generations.
+The 2002 poster graphic symbolizes the important bridges that archival organizations build between the world of work and the preservation of its legacy for future generations.

 This image can be used as a heading banner for flyers or cut down to use as bookmarks.
-Click the image to get a larger jpeg that can be saved, scaled if necessary, and printed from a graphics program like Photoshop.
 Output at 300dpi, the larger jpeg will fit comfortably within an 8 1/2″ wide area.
 Meant for color printers.

 Celebrating the Media in Ohio – 2001

-The poster measures approximately 17″ by 22″ (or 43 by 56 cm.) in size.
+The poster measures approximately 17″ by 22″ (or 43 by 56 cm.).
 It is printed in black-and-green ink on white paper.
-The poster was produced by the archival and graphic design staffs of the Cleveland State University and printed by the Orange Blossom Press of Cleveland.
+It was produced by the archival and graphic design staffs of the Cleveland State University and printed by the Orange Blossom Press of Cleveland.

 SOA appreciates the contributions of its partners with this year’s poster, particularly the Ohio Newspaper Association, along with the Ohio Library Council and the Orange Blossom Press.